 With Morocco association negotiations are still in progress but as a low and middle income country Morocco is automatically eligible for Horizon Europe funding.

-(d) The association agreement with the Faroe Island has been concluded and is applicable.
-The negotiations with New Zealand and Canada have been concluded.
-Exploratoy talks and informal talks have started with Japan, South Korea, Singapore and Australia to define their interest in association.
+(d) The association agreement with the Faroe Island and New Zealand has been concluded and is applicable.
+The assocation negotiations with Canada and South Korea have been concluded.
+Exploratoy talks and informal talks have started with Japan, Singapore and Australia to define their interest in association.

 New Zealand